-On behalf of the board of directors of Bahrain Duty Free Shop, I am pleased to present the Company's annual report and financial statements for the year end December 31 2020.
-I am also pleased to report that Bahrain Duty Free achieved positive financial results despite the unprecedented challenges faced in 2020 due to the global pandemic.
-The Company earned a net income of BD 2.0 million.
+On behalf of the board of directors of Bahrain Duty Free Shop, I am pleased to present the Company's annual report including the financial statements for the year end 31 December 2021.
+I am also pleased to report that Bahrain Duty Free achieved positive financial results earning a net income of BD 2.1million.
+The year 2021 was a challenging year due to the continuing effects of the Covid-19 pandemic affecting the performance of the Company.